rcompos/kubespray-and-pray/README.md

 ## Post Install ##

 The initial deploy of Kubernetes add-on registry will fail due to lack of persistent storage.

-Run from master or with appropriate _~/.kube/config_, delete the failed registry PVC and replica set (registry-v2.x).
+Run from **master** or with appropriate _~/.kube/config_, delete the failed registry PVC and replica set (registry-v2.x).

+    # kubectl delete -n kube-system replicaset registry-v2.6
+    # kubectl delete -n kube-system pvc registry-pvc

 From the __control node__, re-run pray-for-cluster.sh to re-deploy the docker registry.
-Then re-run _dashboard_permissive.yml_ to allow permissive access.
+Then re-run _dashboard_permissive.yml_ to allow permissive access again.

 ## Validation ##